Supermassive black holes from inflation constrained by dark matter substructure

 In this section, we explore the constraints on curvature perturbations that can source the SMBH seeds from current observations and prospects, considering DM substructure probes of the number count of satellite galaxies as well as stellar stream and lensing observations.
 As we will see below, these show complementary performance to CMB $\mu$-type distortion measurements which were investigated in previous works~\cite{Unal:2020mts}.

 In Fig.~\ref{fig:SHMF}, the prediction of the subhalo mass function with several values of $A$ are plotted in different lines.
 The left (right) panel corresponds to the case of $n_b=4$ ($n_b=8$).
 We fix the parameter $k_p = 32\,h\,\mathrm{Mpc^{-1}}$ where $h=0.6736$~\cite{Planck:2018vyg}.
+In the calculation for $n_b=8$ case, we use the host halo mass evolution with $n_b=4$ to save computational time, since the impact is expected to be small.
 The figure clearly shows that the subhalo mass function within the vicinity of the Milky Way is affected by the injection of power on this characteristic scale.
 For the same wavenumber, the maximum in the subhalo mass function shifts to higher masses as the amplitude of the power enhancement increases.